What is Tögal?

 The four visions and the rainbow body

-The classical man ngag sde literature organises the unfolding of the practice into four successive visions (snang ba bzhi).
-The first — manifest reality of nature — is the initial appearance of thig le and luminous form.
-The second — increasing experience — is the deepening and stabilising of those appearances.
-The third — reaching the full measure of awareness — is the saturation in which the displays no longer recede when attention shifts.
-The fourth — exhaustion in the nature of phenomena (chos nyid zad pa) — is the dissolution of the appearances into the empty cognisance from which they arose.
-The full sequence is described in Longchenpa's fourteenth-century Heart Essence (sNying thig) synthesis and in the Seventeen Tantras the school treats as its root literature.
-The terminus the tradition holds out is the rainbow body ('ja' lus) — the dissolution of the gross body at death into its constituent light-elements, attested in lineage records of certain accomplished practitioners as recently as the twentieth century, and described in the school's own literature as the visible confirmation that trekchö and tögal have reached their term.
-The Karma Kagyu's Mahāmudrā curriculum is taken to reach what its own teachers describe as the same recognition through a parallel set of formless instructions; the two lineages treat their recognitions as twin rather than identical, and differences of method rather than of ground.
+The classical man ngag sde literature describes the practice's unfolding through four successive visions (snang ba bzhi).
+The first, manifest reality of nature, is the initial appearance of thig le and luminous form.
+The second, increasing experience, is the deepening and stabilising of those appearances.
+The third, reaching the full measure of awareness, is the saturation in which the displays no longer recede when attention shifts.
+The fourth, exhaustion in the nature of phenomena (chos nyid zad pa), is the dissolution of appearances into the empty cognisance from which they arose.
+This sequence is described in Longchenpa's fourteenth-century Heart Essence (sNying thig) synthesis and in the Seventeen Tantras the school treats as its root literature.
+The terminus the tradition holds out is the rainbow body ('ja' lus): the dissolution of the gross body at death into its constituent light-elements.
+Lineage records describe this in certain accomplished practitioners as recently as the twentieth century.

 Where the practice surfaces in the index